joebustard/Barnacle/Make3D/Make3D/Data/ReadMe.txt

-  Show number of vertices and faces on object properties page CSG function ForceUnion(Solid1,solid2) added to Limpet Horizontal Plane hcut statement added to Limpet
+  Show number of vertices and faces on object properties page CSG function ForceUnion(Solid1,solid2) added to Limpet Horizontal Plane hcut statement added to Limpet GroupToMesh added to Limpet
+  MakeCrossGrille to Limpet
+  MirrorFront, MirrorBack, MirrorLeft, MirrorRight,MirrorUp,MirrorDown added to limpet Setlength(), setheight() and setwidth() to the standard limpet library

 Fixed
   Slice was showing estimated time wrong if it was more than a day